eqlabs/starknet-multisig/README.md

 There are very few UI validations currently.
 Put sensible data in if you want to get sensible data out.

 Currently no sensible error messages are retrieved.
-If some of your transactions are rejected, you just have to figure out what failed in your setup.
+If some of your transactions are rejected, you can click the transaction to try to figure out what went wrong - it will open blockchain explorer Voyager for you, for the transaction.

 ### Target function parameters